junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <hr style="border: 1.5px solid; color: #36165a; opacity: 0.8;">
 <br>

 Meanwhile, deep down in Hell, Crowley just comes back from a certain Biggerson's diner in New Mexico with a handful of fresh angel gut and blood, and a nice, new, equally bloody angel tablet.
-That whole outing isn't perfect -- for one, Castiel slipped away from between his fingers again, and he lost an angel in his pocket -- but at least he got what he headed out for.
+That whole outing isn't perfect -- for one, Castiel slipped away from between his fingers again, Naomi too, and he lost an angel on his paycheck -- but at least he got what he headed out for.

 "Aren't you a beauty?"
 Crowley enjoys the view of the blood smudge on the angel tablet, heading toward a very particular prisoner's cell that is transformed into the exact interior look of the little boat Fizzle's Folly.